rheaacharya11/rheaacharya11/README.md

 ## Hi friends!

-It's lovely to meet you!
 I'm Rhea, a senior at Harvard.
 I adore solving problems, creating delightful products, and leveraging technology for good.

 I'm currently...

- ✨ coding in Python for my Machine Learning Fairness & Interpretability research ✨ coding in C++ for my Systems Programming class
+ ✨ coding in Python for my Machine Learning Fairness & Interpretability research
+ ✨ coding in C++ for my Systems Programming class
  ✨ coding in p5.js to make interactive data visualizations & games

 <!--
 **rheaacharya11/rheaacharya11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.